nickscavuzzo33/GPT-Ocean-Python/README.md

 # Challenge Flow
 There are a few steps to follow:

-1 here is data source
+1 Select a data source for your predictions

-2 build a model
+2 Build a model

 3 run model

-4 submit answers, install ocean py and deploy nft with answers
+4 submit answers, install ocean.py and deploy an nft with your answers for the given time slots

 # Evaluation Criteria